 Boat Review by: Ryan Tarrant

+This craft is comfortable whether your riding position is seated or standing, and it allows up to 3 passengers.
 The storage is ample in terms of what can be expected from a watercraft and can also be complimented with Yamaha’s new innovative storage solutions.
-We liked the quality of Yamaha’s rear storage bag.
+The multi-function Electronic Information Centre is easy to read and offers the right information to the driver.